This post may contain affiliate links.

 So far so good.
 It’s enjoyable, neither is bored by it and it fits into our lives easily.

 Yes, absolutely, if travel returns we will be on the road.
-Homeschooling, probably not, but worldschooling yes, because that’s a life-long activity.
+Homeschooling, probably not, the kids will be beyond school age, but worldschooling yes, because that’s a life-long activity.

 They are big kids now and one of them is actually technically able to leave school, but why?
 Why stop?
 It’s all up to them, they can do as they please and I have great faith in them to make good choices.